jamierpond/madea.blog/yapi/what-is-yapi.md

 ad-hoc `curl` incantations).

 ### Elephant in the room, *why another API client?*
-I built yapi for me.
-I built it because I wanted to quickly test APIs from the terminal without `curl` incantations, and I wanted to write query parameters without%20having%20to%20URL%20encode%20them%20myself%21
+I built yapi for me to quickly test APIs from the without `curl` incantations, and without%20having%20to%20manually%20encode%20query%20parameters%21.

-For this I ended up building a simple bash script that read YAML files and made `curl` requests.
-I shared it with a few friends and they found it useful too.
+I initially did this with a simple bash script that used `curl` & `jq`.

-I then was working on some other projects and found myself needing to test APIs using gRPC and TCP protocols.
+Then I was working on other projects using gRPC and TCP, and I saw that I could support them with a little `grpcurl` and `netcat` magic.

-I extended my little bash script to support gRPC and TCP protocols, using `grpcurl` and `netcat` and I thought this was really useful.

-I then thought, why not make this into a real project that others can use?
-So here we are, yapi was born.
+It kinda kept growing, and I thought *"hey, maybe other people would find this useful?"*

 #### POST
 This request: